deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

-# Very Simple Chat App with AOAI
+# Very Simple Chat App with Azure OpenAI

 This repo contains some code for a very simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.
 You do not need nodejs or otehr tools.
 This is purely HTML/CSS/Javascript.
 IT can be helpfull on desktop/laptop with strict restrictions.